maxemerick/maxemerick.github.io/_pages/research.md

   - /research.html
 ---

-My current research focuses on xxx
+My current research mainly centers around mathematical methods for control of density-based systems.
+These could be densities of particles immersed in a fluid, probability densities arising from stochastic processes, or density approximations of very-large-scale systems.
+Analyzing and manipulating these sorts of systems is challenging because they have an infinite (or near-infinite) number of ways that they can move in.
+I develop mathematical methods that leverage patterns in these systems to make them more tractable to work with.

-Below is a short description of research projects I have worked on.
+Below is a short description of research projects I have going on.
 Publications are listed under the project they are associated with.
 All publications can be found on my [Google Scholar](https://scholar.google.com/citations?user=CN7oYBQAAAAJ&hl=en).

 Tracking Control in Wasserstein Space